MattCrook/kubernetes_examples/Kubernetes/README.md

 ##### Connecting to Cluster-Internal Services Through the API Server
 ```
-Instead of using a piggyback pod to access the service from inside the cluster, you canuse  the  same  proxy  feature  provided  by  the  API  server  to access the service the way you’ve accessed individual pods.
+Instead of using a piggyback pod to access the service from inside the cluster, you can use  the  same  proxy  feature  provided  by  the  API  server  to access the service the way you’ve accessed individual pods.
 The URI path for proxy-ing requests to Services is formed like this:

 /api/v1/namespaces/<namespace>/services/<service name>/proxy/<path>